 It may take some experimenting, but you should be able to set up Kit Maker to make the exact kits you want by following this guide.

 Note that the labels on the pads in Kit Maker will NOT update if you change which samples you use.
 However, you yourself can remember that you are using 808 sub samples instead of Open HH samples.
 In your mind, just remember “Oh it says ‘Open HHs’ but I changed those keywords to use 808 samples for my specific purposes.”
-Rest assured, however, that you still CAN use whatever samples you want, set the amount of sample types in each kit and where they are positioned in the layout.
+Make a note of what you are using each category for.
+Rest assured that you still CAN use whatever samples you want, set the amount of sample types in each kit and choose where they are positioned in the layout.

 Change the sample amounts and pad layout